ctnlaring/Akita/README.md

 Ex:

 On the partitioning screen you chose to partition /dev/sda1 as ext4.
-It will set a varible for the partition type and then when you hit next it will add the command "mkfs.ext4 /dev/sda1" to the install script.
+It will set a varible for the partition type and one for the partition you're formatting then when you hit next it will add the command "mkfs.ext4 /dev/sda1" to the install script.
 Everything is done in python/pygtk so it can be material with Liri's gtk theme/flat-plat